magento/devdocs/src/cloud/project/project-upgrade.md

    This generates an updated `/app/etc/config.php` file with a module list and configuration settings.

 {:.bs-callout-warning}
 For an upgrade, you delete the `config.php` file.
 Once this file is added to your code, you should **not** delete it.
-If you need to remove or edit settings, you must edit the file manually.
+If you must remove or edit settings, you must edit the file manually.

 ### Upgrade extensions

-Review your third-party extension and module pages in Marketplace or other company sites to verify support for {{site.data.var.ee}} and {{site.data.var.ece}}.
-If you need to upgrade any third-party extensions and modules, we recommend working in a new Integration branch with your extensions disabled.
+Review your third-party extension and module pages in Marketplace or other company sites and verify support for {{site.data.var.ee}} and {{site.data.var.ece}}.
+If you must upgrade any third-party extensions and modules, Adobe recommends working in a new Integration branch with your extensions disabled.

 {:.procedure}
 To verify and upgrade your extensions:

-1. Create a new branch on your local workstation.
+1. Create a branch on your local workstation.

 1. Disable your extensions as needed.